sunezr/hello-world/README.md

 Hi Humans!

-Frank here, I like math, ML and python.
+Frank here, I like math and CS.